laraXgram/laraxgram.github.io/src/temple8.md

 <a name="displaying-data"></a>
 ## Displaying Data

-You may display data that is passed to your Temple8 templates by wrapping the variable in curly braces.
+You may display data that is passed to your Template templates by wrapping the variable in curly braces.
 For example, given the following listen:

 ```php
 Bot::onText('hi', function () {